dearfrankg/font-strategies/README.md

 ## Asynchronous Data URI

+> WARNING
+- Has a very noticeable, but short FOIT while the stylesheet and Data URIs are being parsed.

 Use a tool like loadCSS to fetch a stylesheet with all of the fonts embedded as Data URIs.
 Often you’ll see this coupled with a localStorage method of storing the stylesheet on the user agent for repeat views.

 RECOMMENDATION: It’s OK but we can do better.

 ## FOUT with a Class

+> BASELINE STANDARD
+- This is the current baseline standard.

 Use the CSS Font Loading API with a polyfill to detect when a specific font has loaded and only apply that web font in your CSS after it has loaded successfully.
 Usually this means toggling a class on your <html> element.
 Use with SASS or LESS mixins for easier maintenance.